 - Musicians find patterns and nature themes in a fugue, symphony, etc.

-Famous Naturalist Intelligence Person: John Muir
+Naturalist Intelligence: John Muir

 John Muir, also known as “John of the Mountain,” was an early advocate for preserving the wilderness in America.
 His books, essays, and letters describing the spiritual quality of nature, inspired leaders to take action and preserve nature.